 Figure 3: Bibliographic coupling network of urban mitigation topics.
 Each node (circle) represents a publication, scaled by total citations.
 Proximity between nodes indicates similar citing patterns.
 To identify epistemic communities, we specify clusters of proximate nodes using a community detection algorithm (displayed as colour), sum all document-topic scores within each cluster (derived from the preceding automated content analysis), then display the topics that exceed 10% of the total topic score in each cluster.
 For instance, in cluster 7 (coloured in yellow), 32% of the sum of all topic scores are related to “Household Recycling”, and 23% are related to “Waste Management”.

 To what extent are assessments of urban mitigation likely to be constrained by this community structure?
 If we assume IPCC authors are drawn from the mitigation-focused clusters 1 and 2, and they primarily review literature they are familiar with, then certain topics risk being overlooked.
-Indeed, within the 129 references in AR5 that we match with this set of urban mitigation literature, there is a predominant focus on urban form, GHG emissions accounting, building energy consumption, public transportation, and active travel (Supplementary Materials Fig 2).
+Indeed, within the 129 references in AR5 that we match with this set of urban mitigation literature, there is a predominant focus on urban form, GHG emissions accounting, building energy consumption, public transportation, and active travel (SM Fig 2).
 Topics on parking, waste management, cycling, and road tolls are underrepresented in the report (i.e. those topics that are more distant from cluster 1 and 2).

 Discussion and conclusion